diogommpr/Logistic-Regression-from-Scratch---Breast-Cancer-Classification/README.md

 - Probability ≥ 0.5 → Malignant
 - Probability < 0.5 → Benign

+### 4.6 Decision Boundary

+The learned decision boundary was plotted to visualize how the model separates benign and malignant observations based on the two selected features.

+The decision boundary corresponds to the combinations of feature values for which the predicted probability is 0.5.

 ## 5. Model Evaluation

 The final model achieved: